 Depending on how fast you want your money, you have a number of options.

 First of all, you can do nothing.
-If you do this, HMRC will repay the overpaid tax at the end of the current tax year.
+If you do this, HMRC should repay the overpaid tax at the end of the current tax year.

 Alternatively, you can claim your money back by filling out the relevant form.

 Which form do I need to fill in for a refund?

 The form you need to fill in to get a refund depends on how you accessed your pension.
 There are three options.

 - Form P50Z.
 Use this form if you have taken a pension flexibility payment that used up all of your pension pot and you have stopped working.